-KOL, e-reputation, Banner ads, we have experts for each of these promotional strategies.
+KOL, e-reputation, and Banner ads, we have experts for each of these promotional strategies.

 - Reporting & Analysis

-Do you want to know more about How to use Tmall e-commerce platform to boost sales?
-Contact GMA a digital marketing agency, specialized in the Chinese digital market.
+Do you want to know more about How to use the Tmall e-commerce platform to boost sales?
+Contact GMA a digital marketing agency, specializing in the Chinese digital market.